ai4os/deepaas_ui/README.md

 > **TODOs**:
 > * ¿make the parsing of the API parameters recursive? (now we parse dtypes for the first level of the json only)
 > * support [annotated image](https://www.gradio.app/docs/gradio/annotatedimage)?
+> * change tab name to "AI4EOSC UI" but this implies [using Blocks](https://github.com/gradio-app/gradio/issues/385#issuecomment-1496307775) which make the code uglier

 #### On the Gradio version and compatibility issues